 20 min read

-Research carried out in 2012 estimates that the average office employee invests about 20% of his or her work time into researching internal information.
+McKinsey’s research estimates that the average office employee invests about 20% of his or her work time into researching internal information.

 This number can be interpreted in different ways, but to put it in perspective; it’s like having your employees show up only 4 out of the 5 days of the week.
 Or hiring five employees, but having only four available whilst the other one is constantly looking for stuff.

 The fact of the matter is that, for a multitude of reasons, finding internal information still takes a significant amount of time out of our professional lives.

 An internal knowledge base is a great way to make information more available to your workforce, which in turn brings an array of benefits that include less research time.
 It’s worth noting that knowledge bases are not a new concept.
 That said, entrepreneurs are starting to leverage the power of these unified data repositories to improve their company’s production across the board.

 This article will discuss everything you need to know about internal knowledge bases.
 We’ll tell you what they are, why they are helpful, and give you tips on setting up a centralised information receptacle for your business.

 Before delving into the world of internal-facing knowledge bases, it’s important to highlight the value of information.
 Making internal information available and easy to access, say through a centralised library-like structure, can have a very positive effect on any organisation.

 The average employee can spend close to 9 hours every week simply tracking down information, which puts a significant financial burden on your company.
 Besides the fact that they are not producing revenue during these hours, it may also impact other performance areas.

 Longer search durations often result in increased hold times.
 Almost 60% of consumers are only willing to be placed on hold for 5 minutes or less before hanging up, which highlights the importance of making information easily available to your employees.